hahayang925/About/about_me_en.md

 ## Working Experience

+#### STARLUX Airlines Co., Ltd., Front-End Engineer, 2018.09 ~ current
+* Construct Official Website from 0.
+* Cooperate with external front-end engineers, and our company's front-end engineers.
+* Communicate between users, PM, and Vendor.
+* i18n website development.
+* Use Nuxt.
+* Cascade Api with back-end developers.
+Modularization different services.
+* Handle payment flow with back-end developers.
+* Use gitlab to develop and version control.

-#### BANK OF TAIWAN, Bank teller - 2014.10 ~ 2017.01
+#### Perkd, Back-End Engineer - 2018.06 ~ 2018.07
-* Worked as a bank teller at Donhu branch.
-* Process routine financial transactions for clients.
-* Able to communicate with various kinds of customers and meet their demands.
+* Node.js
+* Loopback
+* Use data collected everyday in database to generate daily report and email to user.
+* Adjust daily report email template.
+* Fix assigned issues.

 #### Addcn, Front-End Engineer - 2017.09 ~ 2018.01
 * Use Gulp as task manager to transpile sass and javascript.
 * Collaborate with web designer and backend developers to create new backstage page.
 * Developed startup RWD page with UI designer.
 [Starup page](https://www.518.com.tw/startup-jackercleaning.html)

+#### BANK OF TAIWAN, Bank teller - 2014.10 ~ 2017.01
+* Worked as a bank teller at Donhu branch.
+* Process routine financial transactions for clients.
+* Able to communicate with various kinds of customers and meet their demands.

 ## Skills